-Landlords should provide the most recent copy of How to rent: The checklist for renting in England at the outset of the original tenancy.
+Landlords should provide the most recent copy of How to rent: The checklist for renting in England before the start of the original tenancy.
 There is no need to provide updated versions whenever the government updates this booklet.
 However, if an update has taken place and a replacement tenancy is granted then landlords will need to provide an updated version.
 There is a provision for this prescribed information to be provided electronically so long as the landlord has the email address and consent of the tenant.
 Letting agents and landlords should make amendments to their tenancy application forms to get the tenants prior consent.

 What about service of gas safety and energy performance certificates?